 A last point is to use machines, at least at first, since the movement is more controlled, and you're less likely to injure yourself.

-So this is the "Weight-bearing Meditation".
+So this is the "Weight-bearing Meditation"!
 It turns the gym into a more meditative time, a more mind-body-integrative practice then the usual work-out.
-And you get great rewards for a very short time invested: You’ll have more energy, sleep deeper, boost your metabolism…healthy glow, and gain muscle/definition.
+And you get great rewards for a very short time invested: You’ll have more energy, sleep deeper, boost your metabolism, healthy glow, gain muscle/definition, and look better naked :-).

-ps Adam's book is really funny.
-If you're thinking about it, I'd buy it for that reason alone.
+Btw, Adam Zickerman's book, "The Power of 10", is really funny.
+If you like to read, I'd buy it for that reason alone.

 ps. if you don't meditate yet, I highly recommend it.
 Meditation plus nutrition plus working out are the way of the future...

 How to Make a Protein Shake